exogen/graphbrainz/schema.md

   # The MBID associated with the value of the `type`
   # field.
   typeID: MBID

+  # Relationships between this entity and other entitites.
+  relationships: Relationships

+  # A list of tags linked to this entity.
+  tags(after: String, first: Int): TagConnection
+}

+# A connection to a list of items.
+type InstrumentConnection {
+  # Information to aid in pagination.
+  pageInfo: PageInfo!

+  # A list of edges.
+  edges: [InstrumentEdge]

+  # A count of the total number of items in this connection,
+  # ignoring pagination.
+  totalCount: Int
+}

+# An edge in a connection.
+type InstrumentEdge {
+  # The item at the end of the edge
+  node: Instrument

+  # A cursor for use in pagination
+  cursor: String!
 }

 # An [IPI](https://musicbrainz.org/doc/IPI) (interested party